 Thirdly – “A feat of linguistic ledgerdemain” (read: ‘word association’) – The terms “traditional” and “mainstream” make it seem as if they are universally accepted, time-honored forms of

 “medicine”, uh drug-care… uh, healthcare, and anything other than that is…well…risky and worthy of hesitation.
 The AMA has only been around 30 years longer than chiropractic, but how does such a radical change from time honored natural means to a drug-based and chemical one automatically allow for the terms “mainstream” and “traditional” to automatically be applied to it?
-People have been walking on backs and treating with herbs since the ancient Egyptians and Chinese were doing it and achieving therapeutic benefits, so why don’t they qualify for the terms “traditional” or “mainstream” based on chronology alone?
+People have been walking on backs and treating with herbs since the ancient Egyptians and Chinese, so why don’t they qualify for the terms “traditional” or “mainstream” based on chronology alone?
 Do other societies that don’t rely on medicines and vaccines only use “alternative” healthcare methods?
 Their means may still be considered mainstream to THEM, right?
 Were they informed that the definition of their only means of healthcare was altered?
 So, remember that change in the definition of ‘healthcare’ I mentioned?
 Well, the association deception had begun.

 My definition of ‘mainstream’ is totally different: Mainstream forms of healthcare are comprised of natural things that you can do to keep you healthy, not to introduce chemicals, medicines and toxic substances once a disease has started.
 By contrast, “alternative” healthcare would be implemented when something different from a natural or holistic state existed, or comes from an outside source.
 Interestingly in my field – chiropractors discuss HEALTH; medical doctors discuss sickness and disease.
 Which would you prefer?
 I know if I were in a desolate area of the world with 100 people around me, I could still enhance the health of each of them by introducing a healthier diet and spinal adjustments delivered by hand.
 The medical profession can’t say the same.
 So to me, that is a true definition of HEALTH care.